Samsung/tizen-docs/docs/application/web/guides/machine-learning/tensors.md

 The `TensorsData` object keeps data value of the tensors.

-1. To get specific data object from `TensorsData`, use `getTensorRawData`.
+1. To get specific data object from `TensorsData`, use `getTensorRawData`:

     ```javascript
     var rawData = tensorsData.getTensorRawData(0);
     ```

-- You can also specify location and size of data you want to get.
+- You can also specify the location and size of data you want to get:

     ```javascript
     // fetch one element